SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Traffic and Transportation, Central south University (2017.09-2021.06)
+* Visiting Student in Business School, The Chinese University of Hong Kong (2019.07)
 * M.S. in Traffic and Transportation Engineering, Central South University (2021.09-)

 Skills